Reduced blood circulation and hypertension caused by cutaneous folds

 They put more and more pressure on your aging blood vessels.

-Every time your heart beats, its efforts to pump out the blood are constrained by the pressure the skin applies on the circulatory system.
+Every time your heart beats, its efforts to pump out the blood are countered by the pressure your skin applies to your circulatory system.

-We all undergo the discomfort of waking up with a dead member because our sleeping position has cut the flow of blood to that part of our body.
+We all undergo the discomfort of waking up with a numb limb, because the position we adopted while sleeping cut off blood flow to that part of the body.

-This can also happen when you're sitting (possibly with your legs crossed) or even standing.
+This can also occur when you're sitting (possibly with your legs crossed), or even when standing.

-When your position returns to normal, you feel some numbness at first, but as the blood rushes back to the region, you experience a painful tingling pins-and-needles sensation that slowly fades away.
+When your position returns to normal, you feel some numbness at first, but as blood rushes back to the neglected region, you experience a painful tingling pins-and-needles sensation that slowly fades away.

-This phenomenon is called paresthesia and it is happens when there isn't enough blood to supply the nerves.
+This phenomenon is called paresthesia, and it occurs when too little blood reaches the nerves.

 Paresthesia